 A stairway is based on the fundamental inclined plane.
 It is easier to gradually move up a ramp than it is to...

 How to Build Outdoor Wooden Steps

-Outdoor steps are commonly made from wood, poured concrete or stacked brick or stones. ...
-When building outdoor stairs, the simplest way...
+Outdoor steps are commonly made from wood, poured concrete or stacked brick or stones.
+Building outdoor steps from wood is more complex...

 How to Build Steps for Outdoor Wood Stairs

 Outdoor wood stairs require extensive planning and design.
 Once complete, the building of the steps and installation of stringers is a simple...

 How to Build Wood Porch Steps